15 Apr The Machine

 I couldn’t believe the things he was saying now, things I didn’t know a regular person could think.
 He kept on, his face was reddening, and eyes were bulging.

-“OR!
-Let’s think EVEN BIGGER!
+“Or!
+Let’s think even bigger!
 We could change the entire atmosphere on Mars.
 Make it just like Earth’s.
 Nice and stable.
 Then, we teleport ourselves and The Machines there.
-We can bring a couple ladies and start a whole new town.
-A whole new PLANET!
+We can bring a couple of ladies and start a whole new town.
+A whole new planet!
 And we can look to the pale blue dot in the sky that we once called home—look at everything we knew, everything we loved, every ounce of human history, and burn the bitch to the ground.
 And when the fire goes out, we delete it, like it never existed in the first place.”

 My mouth was slightly open from shock.
 I was at a loss for words, yes, but found my footing and spoke.
 “But—but you don’t actually want to do those things?
 Right?”